Are You Entitled To NHS Data Breach Compensation?

 In some cases, once the data is compromised, it can be impossible to undo the damage.

 The 56 Dean Street Clinic leak we’re representing victims for was one of the more serious data breach actions we’ve been involved in, where the confidential HIV status of almost 800 patients was leaked in an email by mistake.
 There is simply no way we can reverse the fact that hundreds of confidential medical statuses are now compromised, but we can ensure that victims receive compensation for breach of medical records.

 In an NHS data breach compensation claim, you could be eligible to claim for:

 - Financial losses, if applicable

 - Aggravated and exemplary damages in addition to damages for distress, financial loss, because of the sensitive nature of medical data

-A victim claiming for NHS data breach compensation can be entitled to such damages under the Misuse of Private Information and for breaches of the of Data Protection Act 1998, as well as for breach of confidence.
-Medical data is information that is private and protected, and the expectation is that it would remain private and would not be disclosed without authority.
+A victim claiming for NHS medical data breach compensation can be entitled to such damages under the Misuse of Private Information and for breaches of the of Data Protection Act 1998, as well as for breach of confidence.
+Medical data leaks and NHS data protection breaches are unacceptable as this information is private and protected.
+There is an expectation that it should remain private and not be disclosed without authority.

 NHS data breaches can also amount to a breach of the duty of confidentiality enshrined within the Doctor-Patient relationship as well.